m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ## [About Me](#about-me)

-I was born in Istanbul in 27 February 1999.
-I am living on the European side of Istanbul.
-I'm a little bit of a short guy with long hair.
+- I was born in Istanbul in 27 February 1999.
+- I am living on the European side of Istanbul.
+- I am a little bit of a short guy with long hair.
-I am a student at the Dogus University 3rh grade.
-I always worked all through my college life.
+- I am a student at the Dogus University 3rh grade.

-### Current Life

-- 2021 - 2022
+- I always worked all through my college life.
+- I am a little bit of an introverted person.
+- I usually spare my time with my gigs or side projects.
+- I like riding motorcycle.

-I usually spare my time with my gigs or side projects and, sometimes ride my motorcycle around Istanbul, other times trying to learn or produce new thoughts.
-I like playing electro guitar but I am terrible at it.
-Nowadays I am not socially active and I am so bored with my life and hoping to change that.
+- I like trying to learn or produce new thoughts.
+- I like playing electro guitar but I am terrible at it.
+- Nowadays I am so bored with my life and hoping to change that.

 ### Education

 At my vocational high school, I specialized in web development.
 I learned HTML, CSS, Javascript, PHP, MSSQL.

-At my university, I learned the foundations of software engineering and some popular languages that I am not using practically.
+At my university, I learned/learning the foundations of software engineering and some popular languages that I am not using practically.

-### Beginning of my journey

-I met the digital world through video games when I was 12.
-I was creating custom race maps, changing some in-game models (like cars) or textures (like uniforms, faces, roads) by using a special editor and photoshop for the GTA San Andreas.

-Later on, I decided to develop my own games with unity3D on my wretched laptop.
-But all the online documents were in English and I wasn't knowledgeable back then.
-But I tried hard to make games by reading the documents with the help of google translate (at that time, translation wasn't this efficient).

-I loved game development too much and learned the basics of C#/Javascript.
-You can see one of my work on [youtube](https://www.youtube.com/watch?v=oHWbQTBnVNk&t) (if it is not removed in your area because of the copyright reasons.)
-If you decide to watch it, I suggest you turn down the volume of the video 😅

 ### Strong and weak sides

 I don't like promoting myself as someone I'm not.
-Below, I did show some of my personality traits that you should know and I've been outspoken.
+Below, I did share some of my personality traits that you should know and I've been outspoken.

 | <img height="140px" alt="bob good side" src="https://m-emre-yalcin.github.io/bob-1.png"                /> | <img height="140px" alt="bob bad side" src="https://m-emre-yalcin.github.io/bob-2.png"                /> |
 | --------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- |